 Science is divided into 3 categories such as; Biology (the study of living organisms), Chemistry (investigations of reactions) and Physics (the study of nature and properties of matter and energy).

 Science is studied in detail starting from KS4 (Year 10).
-StudyBox provides teaching and learning experiences starting from KS3 to enable children to achieve highest possible standards at GCSE level.
+StudyBox provides teaching and learning experiences starting from KS3 to enable children to achieve the highest possible standards at GCSE level.

 After learning science and continuous practice, many students show positive progress and attain better results.
 We consistently encourage the development of their scientific skills and attitudes to provide lifelong learning.